 - Copying notebooks when cloning a workspace

-What happens when you leave a Requester Pays workspace
+What happens when you leave a Requester Pays workspace?

-Please note that when you leave a Requester Pays workspace, the workspace selection you made will be cleared, and the next time you enter that workspace, you will be prompted to select a workspace again.
+Note: When you leave a Requester Pays workspace, the workspace selection you made will be cleared, and the next time you enter that workspace, you will be prompted to select a workspace again.